ruidosujeira/perf-linter/README.md

 ## Configuration Highlights

 - 🧰 **Flat vs. classic presets:** Use `perfFiscal.configs.recommended` for flat configs or `plugin:perf-fiscal/recommended` for classic configs.
+- 🛰️ **Enable cross-file intelligence:** Configure `@typescript-eslint/parser` with `parserOptions.project` and `tsconfigRootDir` so Perf Fiscal can invoke the TypeScript checker and follow symbols across files.
 - 🧭 **Severity control:** Adjust rule severities (`off`, `warn`, `error`) to match your governance model.
 - ⚙️ **Rule options:** Some rules expose targeted settings.
 Review each rule’s documentation for schema definitions.
 Example: